Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 '''
 chords: string of chord names or a list of chord types, where chord names can also be meta-tuples of C function arguments

-durations: the length of each chord, either as a value or as a list
+durations: the duration of each chord, either as a value or as a list

 intervals: the interval of each chord, either as a value or as a list